avishek376/drupal/README.md

 :::Requirements:::
-    Story: As a user, one should be able to see the Site location and the current time for the location.
+      As a user, one should be able to see the Site location and the current time for the location.

     Implementation details:
     Add an ADMIN CONFIGURATION form which will take the following inputs: